asantos43/XmlConfigManager/README.md

 All of this in compliance with the c# configuration file rules.

-Bellow is the some examples of usage:
+Bellow is some examples of usage:

   string fileName = Assembly.GetExecutingAssembly().Location;